rbatis/fast_log/README.md

 * Full APPEND mode file writing, high efficiency for solid state/mechanical disk (solid state and mechanical disk sequential write performance is better than random write)

+* When channel pressure increases, logs can be written in batches at a time

 * Built-in ZIP compression, compressed file name date + serial number, no need to worry about the log file is too large

 * Built-in log segmentation, custom log full number of immediately split